transducens/SMaTD/README.md

 # Usage

 smatd --help
-smatd_lm_baseline --help
+smatd-lm-baseline --help
 ```

 ## Usage

 Some scripts require pickle files, but generating sentence representations on the fly is also supported.
 Use `smatd/nllb_get_log_prob.py` to create these files.
 This consumes more disk space but greatly reduces time when training for multiple epochs.

-Check the `--help` flag for `smatd` and `smatd_lm_baseline` to see the available configuration options.
+Check the `--help` flag for `smatd` and `smatd-lm-baseline` to see the available configuration options.
 The experiment scripts may also serve as a good starting point.

 ## Citation